mdn/content/files/en-us/web/accessibility/aria/attributes/aria-label/index.md

 The `aria-label` attribute can be used with regular, semantic HTML elements; it is not limited to elements that have an [ARIA `role`](/en-US/docs/Web/Accessibility/ARIA/Roles) assigned.

+Don't "overuse" `aria-label`.
+For example, use visible text with `aria-describedby` or `aria-description`, not `aria-label`, to provide additional instructions or clarify the UI.
+Always remember, you don't need to target instructions to screen readers only; if instructions are needed, provide them to everyone (or, preferably, make your UI more intuitive).

 Not all elements can be given an accessible name.
 Neither `aria-label` nor `aria-labelledby` should be used with inline structural role such as with `code`, `term`, or `emphasis` nor roles whose semantics will not be mapped to the accessibility API, including `presentation`, `none`, and `hidden`.
-Rather, use `aria-label` to ensure an accessible name is provided when none is visible in the DOM for all interactive elements, like links, video, and form controls, [landmark roles](g/en-US/docs/Web/Accessibility/ARIA/Roles#3._landmark_roles), and [widget roles]().
+The `aria-label` attribute is intended for interactive elements only.
+Use `aria-label` to ensure an accessible name is provided when none is visible in the DOM for all interactive elements, like links, video, and form controls, [landmark roles](g/en-US/docs/Web/Accessibility/ARIA/Roles#3._landmark_roles), and [widget roles](/en-US/docs/Web/Accessibility/ARIA/Roles#2._widget_roles).

 If you give your {{HTMLElement('iframe')}}s a `title`, your images an `alt` attributes, and your input's associated {{HTMLElement('label')}}s, `aria-label` is not necessary.
 But, if present, the `aria-label` will take precedence as your `iframe`, image, or input's accessible name.

 For form control that have both a {{HTMLElement('label')}} and ARIA attributes, the order of precedence is `aria-labeledby`, then `aria-label`, then {{HTMLElement('label')}}.

+> **Note:** The `aria-label` is only "visible" to assistive technologies.
+If the information is important enough to add for AT users, consider making it visible for all users.

 ## Values